-Figure 4-9: Edit Configurations after automatic generation of Configurations
+Figure 29: Edit Configurations after Automatic Generation of Configurations

-Note that if one RM is used in more than one Configuration, the implementation results may be different, as place and route is performed each time, but only if the RM was initially implemented in a child run.
+Note: If one RM is used in more than one Configuration, the implementation results may be different, as place and route is performed each time, but only if the RM was initially implemented in a child run.
 RM implementation results will be reused if they were originally done in the parent configuration.
 This allows the Vivado project to track dependencies between parent and child.